-In addition to the 1 percent promised to her listing agent, Mather agreed to pay the buyer’s agent 2.5 percent, and the house quickly sold this fall.
-Mather’s total selling costs were 3.5 percent, well below the typical total of 5 percent.
+In addition to the 1 percent promised to her listing agent, Mather paid the buyer’s agent 2.5 percent, and her home sold quickly.
+Her total selling costs were just 3.5 percent, well below the typical total of 5 percent.

 Based on her sale price of $400,000, Mather spent $14,000 on broker fees.
-If she had accepted the going rate of 5 percent, Mather would have paid $20,000 to the agents involved in the sale of her home.
+If the going rate of 5 percent had applied, Mather would have paid $20,000 to the agents involved in the sale of her home.

 “That’s a lot of money to save,” she says.

 Clever Real Estate markets its services nationally, although it doesn’t employ agents directly.
-Instead, it funnels leads to listing agents looking for clients.
+Instead, it funnels leads to listing agents looking for clients and offers listing fees as low as 1 percent or a flat $3,000.

-The nation’s most prominent discounter, Seattle-based Redfin, also markets listing fees of 1 percent to 1.5 percent.
-By contrast, the nation’s largest brokerage, Realogy Corp., says its average is 2.43 percent.
+The nation’s most prominent discounter, Seattle-based Redfin, also markets listing fees of 1 percent (if you both sell and buy a home through them) to 1.5 percent (if you just sell).
+By contrast, average commissions with the largest brokerage in the U.S., Anywhere Real Estate (formerly Realogy Corp.), are significantly higher.

-Realogy — which owns the Coldwell Banker, Century 21, ERA and Sotheby’s International Realty brands — reported that the average commission rate at its company-owned operations rose to 2.43 percent per “transaction side” in the first nine months of 2020, up from 2019’s record low of 2.41 percent.
-If the listing agent and the buyer’s agent split the take equally, that would suggest an average commission of about 4.9 percent this year.
+Anywhere Real Estate — which owns the Coldwell Banker, The Corcoran Group and Sotheby’s International Realty brands — reported that the average transaction-side commission rate at its company-owned operations was 2.41 percent in the first six months of 2022, a slight decrease from 2.43 percent during the first six months of 2021.
+If the listing agent and the buyer’s agent split the take equally, that would suggest an average commission of about 4.82 percent.

 Both Clever Real Estate and Redfin insist that their clients receive the same level of service as sellers who list with full-priced agents for thousands of dollars more.

-Even so, Redfin says its market share was a modest 1 percent as of Sept.
-30. American homesellers, it seems, are sticking with full-price brokers.
+Even so, while it increased two basis points from a year ago, Redfin says its market share was a modest 1.18 percent as of April 2022.
+Most American homesellers, it seems, are sticking with full-price brokers.

 Daryl Fairweather, Redfin’s chief economist, says that’s in large part because home sales are a high-stakes, low-frequency transaction, a reality that leaves many sellers to embrace the status quo.